japila-books/spark-sql-internals/docs/logical-analysis-rules/LookupFunctions.md

 # LookupFunctions Logical Rule -- Checking Whether UnresolvedFunctions Are Resolvable

-`LookupFunctions` is a logical rule that the spark-sql-Analyzer.md#LookupFunctions[logical query plan analyzer] uses to <<apply, make sure that UnresolvedFunction expressions can be resolved>> in an entire logical query plan.
+`LookupFunctions` is a logical rule that the [logical query plan analyzer](../Analyzer.md#LookupFunctions) uses to <<apply, make sure that UnresolvedFunction expressions can be resolved>> in an entire logical query plan.

 `LookupFunctions` is similar to [ResolveFunctions](ResolveFunctions.md) logical resolution rule, but it is `ResolveFunctions` to resolve `UnresolvedFunction` expressions while `LookupFunctions` is just a sanity check that a future resolution is possible if tried.